Welcome to the Iowa Energy Center

 In addition to providing information and education, the Iowa Energy Center supports renewable energy and energy efficiency projects for Iowans through our competitive grant, scholarship, and loan programs.

 The Iowa Energy Center director is appointed by the president of Iowa State University.
-The director reports to the Office of the Vice President for Research and Economic Development.
+The director reports to the Office of the Vice President for Research.
 The director and staff are employees of Iowa State University.

 The Iowa Energy Center’s main office is located in Ames, Iowa.
 The Energy Center includes two facilities showcasing ground-breaking collaborative research, education and demonstration activities.
 The Energy Resource Station (ERS) at Des Moines Area Community College in Ankeny, Iowa and the Biomass Energy Conversion (BECON) facility in Nevada, Iowa.